Jacobikinz/CICS-Consultant/docs/final.md

 For milestone 2, I assisted in the planning of the milestone.
 I also set up the Heroku application, including connecting it to GitHub, setting up the CLI and making it secure.

-For this final milestone, I wrote the final.md doc, created the fields json which most parts of the project rely on for dynamic updating.
+For this final milestone, I wrote almost all of the final documentation, created the fields json which most parts of the project rely on for dynamic updating.
 I also created the fields overview page dynamically.

 **Pablo Castilla**: For milestone 1, I took screenshots of the UI of our initial app.
 I also made the ideas.md document, which included said screenshots, wireframes, and the outlines for our division of labor.